 Minor Versus Major Burn Injuries

-Differentiating between minor and major burn injuries means knowing when to look for emergency medical attention.
-Minor burn injuries tend to be smaller than the person’s hand and involve first or second-degree burns.
+Differentiating between minor and major burn injuries means knowing when to seek emergency medical attention.
+Minor burn injuries tend to be smaller than the person’s hand and involve first- or second-degree burns.
 Third-degree burns are always considered major burns that require emergency care, regardless of the burn size.

 While minor burns may not be deemed as serious as major burns, medical treatment may still be needed.
 Minor burns can still become infected without proper care.
 Your local doctor can provide treatment recommendations for at-home care along with medications to prevent infection.